thelabdc/six-steps-to-datascience/README.md

 * _Isolation = better security._ Because docker containers are relatively isolated, you can configure each with distinct passwords, encryption, secure connections to private github accounts, etc.
 * _Scalable._ You can -- when you are a bit more advanced -- do the same thing on a much more powerful computer (or cluster of computers) in the cloud.

 A cautionary note: every image you store on your computer takes up disk space, and every image you run occupies memory and taxes your processor, so: (1) don't download more images than you need, and (2) be sure to shut down images that you are not using.
+If you ever realize you have no room on your computer and you absolutely must get rid of all those docker containers, you can wipe the slate clean with one line:

+`> docker rm -f $(docker ps -a -q)`

 # 3. Jupyter
 AFTER docker has successfully downloaded and extracted the jupyter image, open a browser and type this into the address bar: